 Sometimes, people that are grieving feel the need to convince others that they are dealing well with their loss by staying busy.
 Cleaning and sorting the house, changing cars, sending emails, writing letters, being the perfect parent – this self-imposed pressure to be seen to be coping can prevent those mourning from really sitting with their feelings and processing their grief.

-Putting the to-do list on the back burner and taking some down time during the winter months can encourage those struggling with loss to honestly evaluate what it is they really need to get them through the days ahead.
-Learning to reach out and connect with those around them and refocusing their attention on themselves will prepare them well for their reawakening.
+Putting the to-do list on the back burner and taking some down time during the winter months can help those struggling with loss to honestly evaluate what it is they really need to get through the days ahead.
+Learning to reach out and connect with those around them and refocusing attention on themselves will prepare them well for their reawakening.

 As the dark and dreary winter days give way to spring, there is often a sense of renewed optimism in the air.
 Spring is synonymous with rebirth and renewal.
-From daffodils pushing up through the grass, to leaves regrowing, from new lambs being born, to warmer days, the world can feel a more vibrant place, one that is full of hope and new possibilities.
+From daffodils pushing up through the grass and leaves regrowing, to new lambs being born and warmer days, the world can feel a more vibrant place, one that is full of hope and new possibilities.
 Restored and re-energised and with renewed self-confidence, life for those grieving, can begin to feel brighter again.
-They may feel ready to engage with the world once more and take the first tentative steps towards a new life.
+They may feel ready to engage with the world once more and take their first tentative steps towards a new life.

 Tasks that felt challenging during the winter months may now feel more manageable.
 Having a clear out at home, redecorating, exploring new opportunities to learn and grow, making new connections and taking time to understand what it is they want their new life to look like, can all feel infinitely more possible during spring.

 However, as with all things that are young and new, there is a certain fragility about them.
-Just as new bulbs in a garden require netting, support poles and watering to ensure they grow strong, in order to ensure that new beginnings take root and flourish, they must be afforded the same care and protection.
-By looking after themselves during this period of growth and renewed hope, those grieving can ensure that they lay strong and sustainable foundations for the next stage of their life.
+Just as new bulbs in a garden require netting, support poles and watering to ensure they grow strong, take root and flourish, those who have recently lost a loved one must afford themselves the same care and protection.
+By prioritising their self-care and reaching out for support during this period of growth and renewed hope, those grieving can ensure that they lay strong and sustainable foundations for the next stage of their life.

 As those dealing with loss begin to embark on their new life, it can be natural for them to second guess their actions, question their motivation and create false narratives.
 They may berate themselves for their decision to start over and may accuse themselves of disloyalty, believing that they have abandoned their loved one.
 However, it’s important to question whether these doubts are really grounded in any truth.